Modern History Playlist

 Contrasting Views: Gandhi vs. Bose during WWII

-| Leader | Strategy | Approach to WWII |
+| Leader | Strategy | Approach to WWII | Mains Relevance |

-| Gandhi | Non-violent satyagraha | Support Britain only if independence promised |
+| Gandhi | Non-violent satyagraha, Individual Satyagraha | Support Britain only if independence promised (Moral Stance) | Prioritized moral high ground and long-term organizational discipline. |

-| Subhas Bose | Militant struggle, armed revolt | Use war to ally with Axis powers to defeat Britain |
+| Subhas Bose | Militant struggle, Armed Revolt (INA) | Use war to ally with Axis powers to defeat Britain (Opportunistic Stance) | Advocated militant opportunism; created the first army of liberation abroad. |

 Fun Facts